- in Grouped Reviews by Mal Warwick

 The Cold Millions by Jess Walter—A gripping tale about the early American labor movement

-For several decades in the mid-twentieth century, America’s middle class prospered and grew.
-A vigorous labor movement gained livable wages and steadily expanding benefits for millions.
-To some extent, labor owed its central role in the economy to the reforms of the New Deal and the social change wrought by World War II.
-From an historical perspective, however, the success of trade unionism rested on the heroic efforts of labor organizers beginning late in the nineteenth century as they battled the entrenched power of the Robber Barons who dominated American industry.
 The better histories of the period between the Civil War and the First World War give some sense of the monumental challenges the early American labor movement faced from rich men unafraid to use the most extreme violence to protect their millions.
 But it takes a novelist to convey the intimate detail that makes their stories truly memorable—as Jess Walter has done so brilliantly in The Cold Millions.
-Read the full review.
+Read the review.

 American Nations: A History of the Eleven Rival Regional Cultures of North America by Colin Woodard—Understanding America’s polarization and how we got to now